Skip to main content

 Lower denoise levels between 0.3 and 0.79 can polish or be used to drive stronger fixes without losing the content of the original video.
 From 0.8 denoise and above, you will end up with completely different results than you put in.
 Still those are often good, and driven by the prompt, if you want that.

 The issue now with this method is WAN is 16fps, but I find 157 frames (24fps out of LTX-2 reduced to 16fps = 157 frames) will work at 480p for this approach without issues.
-But going for higher resolutions runs into problems on my 3060 RTX at 157 frames.
-(Thankfully that is now resolved using 720p out of LTX-2 and running it through FlashVSR instead, but this WAN "detailer" approach still has its place, so I share it here).
+But going for higher resolutions runs into problems on my 3060 RTX at 157 frames with WAN. (now resolved to 1080p with the LTX-2 Detailer).

-Workflows: To download the WAN detailer workflow shown in this video right click here and download the json file.
+Workflows: To download the WAN detailer workflow right click here and download the json file.
 The workflow can be dropped into Comfyui.

 back to top of page